 National Geographic Picks Uganda in 2013 what about 2017?
-It remains one of the best of the World Destination.
+It remains one of the best in the World Destination.

-Uganda during the 1960’s was the Premier African Safari Destination or as National Geographic states “ the cornerstone of Africa’s Grand Tour.”
-All was well in early 1960’s the newly independent Uganda was reaping the benefits of a thriving Tourism Industry but then came the winds of political overthrows, wars, conflicts, led by men who saw themselves part of the “Big Men of Africa Group” such as Idi Amin and actually were little men, with little vision of destroying the Tourism sector, closing parks and wildlife reserves and creating a Uganda in their image without regard to the people of Uganda, commerce, democracy and foresight into what best for Uganda.
+Uganda during the 1960s was the Premier African Safari Destination or as National Geographic states, “ the cornerstone of Africa’s Grand Tour.”
+All was well in early 1960’s the newly independent Uganda was reaping the benefits of a thriving Tourism Industry but then came the winds of political overthrows, wars, conflicts, led by men who saw themselves part of the “Big Men of Africa Group” such as Idi Amin and actually were little men, with low vision of destroying the Tourism sector, closing parks and wildlife reserves and creating a Uganda in their image without regard to the people of Uganda, commerce, democracy and foresight what was best for Uganda.

 Uganda – the Pearl of Africa became the lost Pearl of Africa – lost from the sight of visitors to Africa, off the radar of international travel agents.
 Uganda became synonymous with “Idi Amin, War, AIDS, Joseph Kony, and the Lord’s Resistance Army while Kenya’s and Tanzania’s Tourism sector thrived – there was virtually no tourism in Uganda.

-In 2018 Uganda is as incredibly, beautiful as it always has been.
-It is irresistible Uganda, gifted by Nature with scenery, wildlife, primates, birds like no other African country – it is the Pearl of Africa.
+In 2018 Uganda was as incredibly, beautiful as always.
+It is irresistible, breathtaking Uganda, gifted by Nature with scenery, wildlife, primates, birds like no other African country – it is the Pearl of Africa.

 Uganda in the last few years has become Africa’s New Frontier when it comes to African Travel with countless people, some inspired by Lonely Planet, now by National Geographic to visit Uganda.
-Uganda is being recognized not as an African Safari add-on where one comes on a whirlwind visit to visit the Mountain Gorillas and Chimpanzees but Uganda is becoming a stand-alone full safari destination for visitors from around the world.
+Uganda is being recognized not as an African Safari add-on where one comes on a whirlwind visit to trek the Mountain Gorillas and Chimpanzees, but Uganda is today a stand-alone full safari destination for visitors from around the world.

 Climb Volcanoes on Day-Trips, Kayak on Lakes or Rivers, hikes, and nature walks through ancient forests such as Bwindi Impenetrable Forest.
 Uganda home of tree climbing lions, abundant wildlife, more birds than any other country in Africa, all framed by the incredible scenery of what is Uganda and makes Uganda so irresistible.